KeyteqLabs/ezexceed-guide/en/README.md

 #### ezie

-If you are using `ezie` you need to make sure you specify and load your jquery through ezjscore `ezjsc::jquery` If not, you will have two jquery scripts loaded into global scope and thus ezie overrides your jquery.

 In general we advise you to not use the `ezie` extension and instead prefer the `keymedia` extension / product for image handling.

 ## Site development